Not Safe for Work: Discusses pornography and contains sexualized imagery.

-If you recall, PETA launched a pornography site a couple of years ago, interweaving graphic scenes of violence with sexualized images of women.
-Totally healthy and coherent, right?
-Fortunately, they removed the images of women, and the porn site is nothing more than short video clips of factory farms.
-Still, people come from titillating images of sexually objectified women, and they are exposed to graphic violence.
-The disturbing connection between sex and violence is left in tact.
+Some may recall that PETA launched a pornography site a few years ago, interweaving graphic scenes of violence with sexualized images of women.
+Fortunately, it removed the images of women, and the porn site is nothing more than short video clips of factory farms.
+But that wasn’t the end of the story.
+The porn is back, now under a new campaign called “Veggie Love Casting Session.”

-PETA even manages to mimic the disgusting prevalence of racism in pornography.
+PETA even manages to mimic the prevalence of racism in pornography.
 The only African American woman featured is shown animalized, crawling across the couch to some broccoli where she devours it with no hands.

-Many would see this and argue that these women are doing this “by choice” and they’re “enjoying it.”
-To some extent, that’s probably true.
-But, that argument misses the point.
-Consider what shapes those choices: an environment that sees women as sex objects and resources for male enjoyment.
+Many would view this campaign and argue that these women are participating “by choice” and they’re “enjoying it.”
+But this is missing the point.
+We need to consider what shapes those choices, that being an environment that sees women as sex objects and resources for male enjoyment.
 Women are under immense pressure to perform the gender roles they have been assigned.
 Under patriarchy, women are socialized to be servants to men.
 Women are groomed as little girls, taught that providing sex and pleasure for men is both expected and required of them.
 Women are given so few opportunities in this world to achieve and succeed based on their skills, knowledge, and other dignifying qualities, sex work is one of the only options available to them.
-It’s an option that’s not even on the table for men.
+The vast majority of sex work, incidentally, is high risk, low pay work with very little job security and very little agency (most sex workers are pimped or otherwise trafficked).
+Importantly, this is an option that’s not even on the table for men.

 PETA is sexualizing the degradation and humiliation of women.
 PETA is sexualizing the exploitation of vulnerable people.
 PETA is sexualizing violence against women.
 PETA is sexualizing oppression.